EXCLUSIVE-U.S. seen delaying swaps rules for overseas banks

 The draft exemptive order on the delay, which CFTC commissioners received last week, would grant relief until a year after the order or the international reach guidance is finalized, whichever comes sooner, the people said.

-If passed, the order would also free overseas banks from complying with certain "transaction level" requirements such as margin rules for transactions with foreign counterparties, according to sources.
+If passed, the order would also free overseas banks from complying with certain "transaction level" requirements like margin rules for transactions with foreign counterparties, according to sources.

 The foreign firms would still be required to report swaps data to "swaps data repositories," the people said.